 There are also some of the x Graptoveria hybrids such as x Graptoveria ‘Debbie’ and x Graptoveria ‘A Grim One’.

 These are found more often in avid succulent gardeners’ collections, and many times in crafts and passed around in swaps, as they are easy to propagate and grow.

 The white waxy 'bloom' is easy to rub off with even just the most casual of handling - don't worry, it does grow back and it won't hurt the plant.
 It's there to protect it from intense sunlight.
 In lower light situations, it may need to live under a grow light to keep the bloom from disappearing altogether.

 The best way to propagate the Graptopetalum group is to behead the overgrown plants, leaving the long stems behind.
 The new rosette is planted singly, or in groups of others to form a beautiful carpet of lush growth.

-Keep an eye out for some of these great additions to your succulent collection; easy to grow and forgiving of neglect, in fact, thriving on it, they make perfect started plants – get your friends hooked on the succulent hobby, or use them for a succulent swap with other growers.
+Keep an eye out for some of these great additions to your succulent collection; easy to grow and forgiving of neglect, in fact, thriving on it, they make perfect started plants – get your friends hooked on the succulent hobby, so you can trade back and forth.